typograph/pysimiam/doc/coursera.rst

 Note that ``self.prev_left_ticks`` and ``self.prev_right_ticks`` have to be initialized in the constructor.
 The code is already in place for you in the ``__init__()`` method.

-Your objective is to solve for the change in `x`, `y`, and `theta` and from those values update the variables `x_new`, `y_new`, and `theta_new`.
+Your objective is to solve for the change in `x`, `y`, and `θ` and from those values update the variables `x_new`, `y_new`, and `theta_new`.
 The values `x_new`, `y_new`, and `theta_new` will be used to update the estimated pose for the supervisor.

-Recall that the equations for odometry are in lecture 2 slides.

 Convertion from raw IR values to distances in meters
 ----------------------------------------------------

 The IR sensors return not the distance in meters, but a `reading`.
 To retrieve the distances measured by the IR proximity sensor, you will need to implement a conversion from the raw IR values to distances in the ``get_ir_distances`` function::

     def get_ir_distances(self):
-        """Converts the IR distance readings into a distance in meters""" default_value = 3960
+        """Converts the IR distance readings into a distance in meters"""

-        #Assignment week2
+        #Insert Week 2 Assignment Code Here

-        ir_distances = [] #populate this list
+        ir_distances = [0]*len(self.robot.ir_sensors.readings) #populate this list
-        #self.robot.ir_sensors.readings (you may want to use this)

-        # The following code sets all sensors to out-of-range
-        ir_distances = [1]*len(self.robot.ir_sensors.readings)

         #End Assignment week2

         return ir_distances

 You are provided with the variable:

 - ``self.robot.ir_sensors.readings`` (list of float) - the readings from Khepera3's IR sensors

 The section on :ref:`coursera-irsensors` defines a function :math:`f(\delta)` that converts from distances to raw values.
-Find the inverse, so that raw values in the range [18,3960] are converted to distances in the range [0.02,0.2] m.
+Find the inverse, so that raw values in the range [18, 3960] are converted to distances in the range [0.02, 0.2] m.
 Then convert the sensor readings to distances and assign them to a list called ir_distances.

 Testing
 ------------------

 When you have completed all these exercises, run the simulator with::

-> python qtsimiam.py week2.xml
+> python qtsimiam_week2

-You can change the linear velocity of the robot, or the point to which it steers directly in the GUI by setting the appropriate values in the ``Robot 1: K3DefaultSupervisor`` dock on the right.
+You can change the linear velocity of the robot, or the point to which it steers directly in the GUI by setting the appropriate values in the ``Robot 1: K3Supervisor`` dock on the right.
 In the beginning, your robot will not move, independently on how you set the goal.

 After you have implemented the unicycle to differential transformation, first set the goal to (1,0).
 The robot should drive straight forward.
 Now, set it to (1,1) or (1,-1).
 If the `y` coordinate of the goal is positive, the robot should start off by turning to its left, if negative it should start off by turning to its right.
 If you haven't implemented odometry yet, the robot will just keep on turning in that direction.

 With the odometry and the transformation from unicycle to differential drive implemented, set the goal to some value, for example (0.5,0.5), and the robot's go-to-goal controller should steer the robot towards that goal.
 The supervisor will automatically draw the estimated robot trajectory using ``self.pose_est`` that you have calculated in ``estimate_pose``.
 You may also want to print ``self.pose_est`` in the beginning of ``estimate_pose`` to better see if it make sense.
-Remember, the robot starts at :math:`(x,y,\theta)=(0,0,0)`.
+Remember, the robot starts at (x, y, θ) = (0, 0, 0).

-When you have implemented the IR raw to distances conversion, set the goal to a value behind the wall, e.g. (2,1).
-If the conversion works, the robot will not collide with the wall, but will try to avoid it.
+To test the IR raw to distances conversion, restart the simulation.
+In the beginning the robot is close to the wall, and four of its sensors are detecting a collision.
+You should see a black cross at the end of each sensor's cone if you have implemented the conversion correctly.
 In the case the conversion doesn't work as expected, try printing the ``ir_distances`` array at the end of the ``get_ir_distances`` function and watch for errors.

 Week 3
 ======